axviii3/axlor-scheme/README.md

 # axlor-scheme
-a soft and vibrany (pastel-y) color palette/scheme
+a soft and vibrant (pastel-y) color palette/scheme